According to the Society for General Microbiology, some bacteria divide every 20 minutes at the right temperatures and with the right nutrients.

 - microwave handles

-Many doctors recommend replacing cosmetics every six months and throwing out eye makeup if you’ve had an eye infection.
+Many doctors recommend replacing cosmetics every 6 months and throwing out eye makeup if you’ve had an eye infection or a SARS-CoV-2 infection.

 - floor area around the toilet